 Now it can be a little overwhelming and intimidating to order in a Japanese restaurant.
 What does that mean?
 What should I try?
 Is that even fish?

-***FYI, the list below is not a ranking, it is simply in the alphabetical order***
+***FYI, the list below is not a ranking order, it is simply in the alphabetical order***

 Now, are you hungry?
 Good, keep reading!

-Also known as breaded and deep-fried pork cutlets, it doesn’t sound very healthy but it is absolutely delicious!
+Also known as breaded and deep-fried pork cutlets, it may not sound very healthy but it is absolutely delicious!
 It is a popular lunch option served with rice, miso soup and shredded cabbage.
 The best tonkatsu we had was at Katsukura in Kyoto train station!

 Kaiseki is a traditional multi-course meal.
 You know those delicate little eatable pieces of art you see in any guide about Japan?
 That’s kaiseki!